-Mel McGerr chose ICF for the peace of mind of a thermal-bridge-free build.
+Mel McGerr chose Insulating Concrete Formwork (ICF), an insulation sandwich filled with poured concrete, for the peace of mind of a thermal-bridge-free build.

 Why did you choose to build with ICF, what other methods did you consider?

 We wanted a simple method, one that was robust and most critically dealt with thermal bridging.
 ICF eradicated a lot of the uneasiness associated with air leakages at junctions.
 The

 insulation of the ICF wall is in direct contact with the floor and roof insulation, and is not bridged at any point by poor insulating materials such as rising blockwork, or blockwork which goes from outside to inside, e.g. at a ground floor sunroom/bay window etc.